JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_6/Kabir_Hymns.md

 What power hath the poor handmaiden ?
 The damsel whom God awaketh
 Attendeth to the duties He assigneth her.

-O damsel, where hast thou obtained that wisdom By which thou hast erased the line of doubt ?
-Kabir feeleth great delight, And by his guru's favour his mind is happy.
+O damsel, where hast thou obtained that wisdom

-[^xx1] When God creates the world, men appear.
+By which thou hast erased the line of doubt ?

-[^xx2] When God draws the world within Himself.
+Kabir feeleth great delight,

-[^xx3] Connected by a chain with the feet and hindering the. recumbent posture.
+And by his guru's favour his mind is happy.

 <span id="p220"><sup><small>[ p.
 220 ]</small></sup></span>